Joseph Hume: Hiatus and route to radicalism

 In connection with the financial troubles of Joseph Lancaster, Hume met Francis Place in 1813, through Joseph Fox.
 It was Place who brought Hume into the group of political radicals with whom he from then on was associated.

 Hume renewed his friendship with James Mill: they both and Place were interested in the school project of a West London Lancasterian Association floated in 1813.
 The project took a turn for the worse in 1814, when Francis Burdett intervened and imposed on it his associate Thomas Evans and Arthur Thistlewood, pushing out Place who then abandoned politics for four years.
 By the next decade Hume was identified with the group of followers of Mill and Jeremy Bentham known as the Philosophical Radicals, with organ the Westminster Review.

 At this period Hume also aimed to become a director of the East India Company, a position he described in an 1813 speech as an "arduous and most respectable office".
-He lobbied the Company's shareholders, and in so doing met Maria Burnley, whom he married in 1815.
+He lobbied the company's shareholders, and in so doing met Maria Burnley, whom he married in 1815.

 Aberdeen Burghs

-When Hume was returned to Parliament once more in 1818, as member for the Aberdeen Burghs, Borders, Scotland, it was with the support of William Maule.
+When Hume was returned to Parliament once more in 1818, as member for the Aberdeen Burghs in Scotland, it was with the support of William Maule.
 He stood there on a radical platform of his own devising.

 In 1823 Hume contested the election of James Duff, 4th Earl Fife as rector of Marischal College in Aberdeen; in 1824 and 1825 he himself was elected.
 He revived the long-disused rectorial court in 1825, but offended the electorate of students by the use he made of it.
 He lost out in 1826 and 1827 to James McGrigor, but was re-elected in 1828.
 There was a Royal Commission on the Scottish universities in 1826, and Hume claimed he had prompted it.

 In Aberdeen's local politics, Hume was at odds with a largely Tory town council, but had supporters including Alexander Bannerman.
 His chances there dropped when he failed to support a road bill before parliament.
 Faced in 1829 with a serious challenge from Sir James Carnegie, 5th Baronet, with a Brechin base, Hume decided to change seat.